Summary: Uncover the traces of a unique urban planning project, combining the ideals of the Baroque with the ethos of Protestantism.

 Should You Visit Saarbrücken?

-Saarbrücken cannot be honestly described as the gem of the Saarland, but it still has something to offer the passing traveler.
+Saarbrücken cannot be described as the gem of the Saarland, but it still has something to offer the passing traveler.
 Come and explore the unique Protestant cityscape and the charming old town of Saarbrücken.

 The origin story